Exploring Care Teams

 Home health nurse

-Can provide one-on-one care in someone’s home
+Provides one-on-one care in someone’s home

 Members of the Pompe disease care team